iangilman/interchange/README.md

 * Explicit close box
 * Watch for window size events and resize/reposition accordingly
 * Add google analytics or some such for tracking
+* Support Vdio for both in and out

 ## Widget